 These convictions could have happened in Colorado or elsewhere.2 They have to be separate and distinct offenses, though.

 1.2.
-Becoming a habitual traffic offender through driving points
+Becoming a habitual traffic offender through DMV points

-You can also become a habitual traffic offender if you get too many driving points.
-These driving points have to be accumulated in the last five years.
+You can also become a hto if you get too many DMV points.
+These points have to be accumulated in the last five years.
 They also have to be for moving violations, not parking tickets:

 - 10 or more infractions that add 4 or more points, or